microsoft/vscode-gradle/README.md

 You should now see a `debug` command next to the `run` command in the Gradle Tasks view.
 The `debug` command will start the Gradle task with [jdwp](https://docs.oracle.com/en/java/javase/11/docs/specs/jpda/conninv.html#oracle-vm-invocation-options) `jvmArgs` and start the vscode Java debugger.

+> Note, a `cleanTaskName` task (eg `cleanTest`) is added to the debug build to ensure any output cached is deleted which ensures test tasks can be continually debugged.

 ![Debug Screencast](images/debug-screencast.gif?1)

 </details>